Shashanksangu99/Weather_data_pipeline_aws_snowflake/README.md

 **DynamoDB Streams:** Each time new data is ingested into the DynamoDB table, a stream event triggers, activating a Lambda function.

 **AWS Lambda for S3 Storage:** This Lambda function processes the streamed data and stores it in Amazon S3 in CSV format.
-The data is organized by state, with each file containing weather records for cities within that state.
-This ensures that the data is structured for easy downstream access and analysis.
+Each file contains weather records for individual cities, ensuring that city-specific data is easily accessible for downstream analysis.
+The data is organized within folders in S3, making it simple to retrieve and analyze city-level weather information as needed.

 ### 4. Long-Term Storage and Integration: